What happens to data flows after a no deal Brexit?

 The UK government and the Information Commissioner's Office have taken steps to raise awareness of the issues.
 The UK government will no doubt keep the public updated on developments, so pay attention to relevant updates.
 Significant updates will also appear on this article.

-To understand the potential impact of what no deal could mean (or what could happen beyond a transitional period), it is first necessary to understand the current status of international transfers of data under EU law.
+To understand the potential impact of what no deal could mean (or what could happen beyond a transitional period), it is first necessary to understand the current position of international transfers of data under EU law.

 Under the GDPR, any transfers of personal data from the EEA (all of the EU members plus Iceland, Liechtenstein and Norway) to a third country is referred to as a 'restricted transfer'.